decentration/edgeware-node/Setting-up-a-node.md

 We recommend a node with at least 2GB of RAM, and Ubuntu 18.04 x64.
 Other operating systems will require adjustments to these instructions.

-Set up DNS from a domain name that you own to point to the server.
+If you are running a public node, set up DNS from a domain name that you own to point to the server.
 We will use `testnet1.edgewa.re`.
 (You don't need to do this if you are setting up a private node.)

 SSH into the server.